 Due to the COVID-19 pandemic, we are providing our training videos for our Community Scientists.
 You can also use these videos to refresh or touch up on laboratory procedures as needed.

 It is a requirement to enroll in our program to participate.
 Please ensure you have completed a waiver and enrollment form prior to collecting any water for analysis.
-If you are unsure of completing these forms, please send an email to: email@example.com.
+Once the forms are completed please email them to: email@example.com and then you are free to begin the LAMPS Program.
+If you are unsure of completing these forms, or have any questions, please send an email to: firstname.lastname@example.org.

 Table of Contents

 - Microplastic Identification

 Water Quality Director, Dr. Brady Skaggs, will walk you through our microplastic workshop!
 Watch the video below for guidance and training on how to use the L.A.M.P.S Lab!
 Procedures and concepts remain the same across both labs, north and south.

 Join our AmeriCorps member and Water Quality Technology Coordinator, Shannon Tillison, as she outlines the slight differences between our south and north shore labs.
 If you are participating at our north shore lab, watching both training videos is highly recommended!

 - 2 x Field Sample (1000 mL Bottle)

 - Protective Gloves

 Sample Collection can be conducted anywhere you feel is important for the study of microplastics, salinity and algae.
 But we do ask you to never sample in a location that you feel is unsafe.
 If you have questions or concerns about sampling in potentially unsafe locations, please send an email to email@example.com for safe sampling tips.